mihajanstrehovec/Ping-OCR/README.md

 - Remember to delete all screenshots before you use the script again

+# Video demonstration
+If you are like me and prefer to see things in action and not just described in a wall of text, feel free to watch this short video demonstration https://www.youtube.com/watch?v=f9Ya-94itjo

 # Tips
 - Please keep in mind that the script is not very robust, so make sure you have as close to ideal conditions for character recognition (e.g. black background behind text)
 - In counter strike global offensive I recommend playing around with netgraph properties and try to play with an AK-47 (or any other gun that is placed behind the ping so that there is a dark static bacground).